-On May 6, 2016, the Company purchased the Mina Martha project (Note 8) that has an estimated life of 8 years.
+On May 6, 2016, the Company purchased the Mina Martha project (Note 8).
 The Company is legally required to perform reclamation on the site to restore it to its original condition at the end of its useful life.
 In accordance with FASB ASC 410-20, Asset Retirement Obligations, the Company recognized the fair value of a liability for an asset retirement obligation in the amount of \$678,032.
 The total amount of undiscounted cash flows required to settle the estimated obligation is \$1,226,817 which has been discounted using a credit-adjusted rate of 10% (2017 - 10%) and an inflation rate of 2% (2017 - 2%).